-EKLIPSE sent out a Call for Experts (CfE.8/2020) inviting actors to apply to join an Expert Working Group to answer the question: What can researchers offer to understand Transformative Change and translate it into actions, goals, targets and pathways for the Global Biodiversity Strategy to 2030?
+EKLIPSE sent out a Call for Experts (CfE.8/2020) inviting actors to join an Expert Working Group to answer the question: What can researchers offer to understand Transformative Change and translate it into actions goals, targets and pathways for the Global Biodiversity Strategy to 2030?

 The EWG (see above) gathers 8 European experts and 3 Co-chairs.

 Following a Call for Experts, selected candidates formed the Expert Working Group for this request, facilitated by Eklipse.
-The EWG developed a Background Document, to be used as the basis for an online workshop organized in June 2020 by the European Commission and the Croatian Presidency of the EU.
+The EWG developed a Background Document as the basis for an online workshop organised in June 2020 by the European Commission and the Croatian Presidency of the EU.

-Eklipse, together with Expertise France, Estelle Balian (FEAL), Karl Danskin (CollectivityNow) and Todd Erickson (Co-creative Consulting) has been involved in the design, preparation, facilitation and technical platform for this workshop, which was attended by representatives from 50 countries to look at what is transformative change, how can biodiversity policy trigger transformative change, and how can this be translated into actions, goals, targets and pathways for the Global Biodiversity Strategy to 2030.
+Eklipse, together with Expertise France, Estelle Balian (FEAL), Karl Danskin (CollectivityNow) and Todd Erickson (Co-creative Consulting), has been involved in the design, preparation, facilitation, and technical platform for this workshop, which representatives from 50 countries attended to look at what is transformative change, how can biodiversity policy trigger transformative change, and how can this be translated into actions, goals, targets and pathways for the Global Biodiversity Strategy to 2030.